Hamilton Lane Global Private Assets Fund

 Please note: The fund caps net redemptions at 5% of the net assets of the fund per quarter, to allow the fund to manage its liquidity.

-- Less volatility: Investors enter and exit the fund based on its net asset value (HL GPAF) and do not suffer the volatility associated with the discount/premiums applied to the share price of private equity investment trusts, which can be severe during periods of market stress.
-Equally, investors do not pay the high premiums associated with some venture capital-focused investment trusts.
+- Less volatility: Investors enter and exit the fund based on its net asset value (HL GPA) and do not suffer the volatility associated with the discount/premiums applied to the share price of private equity investment trusts, which can be severe during periods of market stress.

-The fund currently has $2.2 billion of assets under management, including 10% of its net assets in cash (March 2022).
-The fund has made commitments to new and follow-on investments and expects to fully deploy this capital in the next three to six months.
+The fund size is currently $3.1 billion, 8.3% of its net assets are held in cash (June 2023).
+The fund has made commitments to new and follow-on investments and expects to fully deploy this capital in the next three months.

 The fund has a large and well diversified portfolio with exposure to more than 160 investments across direct equity, direct credit and secondary fund investments.
-Of the invested assets, 71% is in buyouts, 13% in growth and venture capital and 16% in private credit.
-There is a bias towards North America (67%) with smaller positions in Europe (22%) and Asia Pacific (8%).
-Sector exposure is focused on industrials (27%), information technology (23%), and healthcare (18%).
+Of the invested assets, 74% is in buyouts, 12% in growth and venture capital and 14% in private credit.
+There is a bias towards North America (68%) with smaller positions in Europe (22%) and Asia Pacific (7%).
+Sector exposure is focused on industrials (26%), information technology (22%), healthcare (19%) and consumer discretionary (14%).

 See investment portfolio diversification by investment type (%)